 This small-format bas relief depicts a spirited Cupid with a malicious expression on his face.
 He brandishes an arrow while riding an eagle, one of the heraldic animals of the Borghese family.
 The noticeably chubby god holds onto the neck of the bird, which rests on a rock as it visibly struggles to bear such a weight.
 Part of the garment which partially covers Cupid’s body flows in the wind behind him, reaching the upper right-hand corner of the relief; the rest of the drape, meanwhile, shows deep folds behind the eagle in the lower right portion of the composition.
 Cupid’s hair is well-defined, with a dishevelled lock falling over his forehead; by contrast the rendering of his chest is less precise, as a way of drawing attention to the softness of his flesh.
 The work was placed on a wall in Room 1 in the context of the decorative project for the Villa led by Antonio Asprucci, presumably around 1780.
-The bas relief has been ascribed to Pietro Bernini on the basis of the interpretation of several payment receipts made out to him; although these documents do not indicate the name of the work for which remuneration was made, critics believe that the stylistic similarities of this piece with others by the artist justify the attribution to him.
+The bas relief has been formerly ascribed to Pietro Bernini on the basis of the interpretation of several payment receipts made out to him; although these documents do not indicate the name of the work for which remuneration was made, critics believe that the stylistic similarities of this piece with others by the artist justify the attribution to him.
+The composition is a variant of those found on some metallic plaques dated to the late XVI century which depicted Cupid riding on a swan.

 Borghese Collection, cited in Manilli 1650, p.145.
 Purchased by Italian state, 1902.